Categories

 Of course!
 You may have two support person in labour (plus a doula if desired).
 If these people have symptoms, have been instructed to self-isolate or have tested positive for COVID-19 you will need to find an alternate support person.

 Can I have a doula?
 Yes!
 You may have a certified doula in addition to your two support people.
+Can I have a midwife?
+No. You will need to decide to have your prenatal care & delivery with us OR with a midwife.

 Are we a group of OB specialists?
 We are family doctors that do prenatal care for patients who are low risk: please ask your doctor or walk-in clinic to refer you to a OB Specialists if needed.